depsztyczek/MQTT_ADC_STM32_ZEPHYR/README.md

 # Introduction
 This is a repository created to configure ADC and MQTT for water level measurement on Nucleo F429ZI with the use of Zephyr.
 It's starting point was the sample mqtt_publisher from zephyr repository.
+MQTT packets are sent with highest QoS (2) - they require ack.

+## Setup environment for building and flashing the sample

-# Configuring static IP wired connection on Ubuntu 20.04
+## Configuring static IP wired connection on Ubuntu 20.04

 1. Connect ethernet cable from STM32 to the ethernet port of the computer.
 2. Go to Settings > Network > Wired > Gears icon > IPv4